-We met Gene and Gloria Gorman, the older couple that were losing the place, Gloria explained that while they were only in their late 40s, but when the husband lost his factory job, they did not have the money to continue to pay the mortgage.
+We met Gene and Gloria Gorman, the older couple that was losing the place, Gloria explained that while they were only in their late 40s, but when the husband lost his factory job, they did not have the money to continue to pay the mortgage.
 They tried to sell, but the only offers would have left them without any money to find a new place.
 They kept hoping the husband could find a job and they could find a place to live.
 As he only had farming skills and was considered unskilled labor, jobs were hard to find.

 After touring the place and the land, I was impressed.
 I looked at the barns, the guest house and then was floored by the main house.
 The horses were like kids and came to me looking for treats and pats on the nose.

 I talked to Judy while we made the excuse that I wanted to check the barn again.
 She suggested a price to offer.
-I came back with the idea to offer that price contingent upon me finding a live in property manager.
+I came back with the idea to offer that price contingent upon me finding a live-in property manager.
 Judy got a twinkle in her eye and said.
 “You’re going to offer the current owners the guest house and the jobs of manager, aren’t you?”

-“Caught, but with one change, all equipment, furniture and animals come as part of the deal.
-Also, if she is any good, I will offer Gloria the job of cook \ housekeeper.”
-I continued; “I can have the money for the bank within forty eight hours of the deal being accepted.”
+“Caught, but with one change, all equipment, furniture, and animals come as part of the deal.
+Also, if she is any good, I will offer Gloria the job of cook\housekeeper.”
+I continued; “I can have the money for the bank within forty-eight hours of the deal being accepted.”

 That got me surprised look from Judy.
-I explained the trust fund and also told her that when she write the offer, to set a price 10% lower if Gene and Gloria don’t accept my employment offer.
+I explained the trust fund and also told her that when she writes the offer, to set a price 10% lower if Gene and Gloria don’t accept my employment offer.

 We went back to the bank rep and said that I needed to talk to Gene and Gloria about what would happen if my offer is accepted.
 The Banker got a funny look and said, “They are out of the equation, the bank has started foreclosure proceedings, and when we get that through the courts they will have to leave.”

 I got my back up.
-“Judy, we will not be making an offer with this slime ball as the representative.
+“Judy, we will not be making an offer with this slimeball as the representative.
 If the place comes up at auction within the next thirty days, we will bid on it.”
 Then I started for the door, motioning Gene and Gloria to come with me.
 The bank guy sputtered but could not say anything as I had just told him to buzz off.

 The folks did come out with me and I asked them if they thought they could live in the guest house and stay as employees of mine.
 They laughed and said they built the guest house to be their retirement house and they had planned to give the farm to their son.
 He did not want it or anything to do with “Horse shit and fresh air”.

 Judy settled the asshole from the bank down and when I nodded told him an offer would be on his desk in the morning.
-She also said that because of his attitude and harsh words it would be 10% less then what her and I talked about.
+She also said that because of his attitude and harsh words it would be 10% less then what she and I talked about.
 If it wasn’t accepted, there was always the auction they would go through.

-They guy gulped again and said fine.
+The guy gulped again and said fine.